Malekz/udacity-pixel-maker/README.md

 ## Instructions

 - Download or Clone the Repository.
-- Open index.html in your browser.
+- Open index.html in your browser